 If you decide to attempt a healing diet, really, really commit.
 You have nothing to lose and everything to gain.
 I am thankful everyday that I found the approach that worked for me.
 It changed my whole life and ultimately showed me my purpose.
 We live in a deeply ill society and working harder to adjust your self to illness is no way to live.
 Break free from it, and your effort and struggle will be rewarded with something immeasurably valuable…your life.

 The Paleo Autoimmune Protocol improved Angie’s life so dramatically that it inspired a new career.
 This interview was first published in 2013.
 In 2014, Angie published the Alternative Autoimmune Cookbook.
 In 2015, she joined forces with Mickey Trescott and is the co-creator of Autoimmune Wellness.
 Together, they wrote The Autoimmune Wellness Handbook.
-Angie has also become a certified health and nutrition coach and teaches online classes which are now being used in medical studies, showing the efficacy of the AIP as complementary treatment for autoimmune disease.
+They also created the AIP Certified program, teaching other professionals how to coach people on the AIP.
+She’s also led medical studies, showing the efficacy of the AIP as complementary treatment for autoimmune disease.

 Here’s Angie with her husband David and daughter Maggee.